zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

     computers understand fractional numbers loses a bit of precision, so answers might not be exactly what you know they should be.
 Try using `.toBe` instead and look at the failure to see this loss of precision in action.
+    Again, you'll need to scroll up a bit in the terminal to see what the "expected" versus "received" values are.